 In small state economics, it is argued that small open economies are more volatile and more responsive to international shocks.
 However, small states also have a more flexible, faster and better capacity to adapt.
-In a case study on the financial crisis 2008/09, the following questions are to be statistically examined using multiple regression models (global data sample: 226 states/independent territories): Did the vulnerability or adaptability of small states outweigh the vulnerability or adaptability of large states?
+In a case study on the Financial Crisis 2008/09, the following questions were statistically examined using multiple regression models with a worldwide data sample of 212 states (countries/independent territories): Did the vulnerability or adaptability of small states outweigh the vulnerability or adaptability of large states?
 Were smaller states actually affected more severely and perhaps even earlier?
 How strong/long was the global impact of the financial crisis shock?
 Which countries were particularly affected?
-Did the size of the state play a role and which other factors (geographical, economic, political) were relevant?
+Did the size of the state play a role and which other pre-crisis determinants (geographical, economic, political) were relevant?